helenaglow/helenaglow.github.io/README.md

 My name is Helena and I am a 4th year CS student at UofT.
 Overall, I am interested in HCI+AI and I am currently working on putting all my projects, designs, photos and hobbies in one place.

 ## Tech Stack
-**My Swamp** isn't too crazy of a website.
-It is a static site built with:
 - `React.js`
 - `Vite` (_building_)
 - `TailwindCSS` (_styling_)